 - Register for Classes to search and register for classes that are offered by semester.
-The registration page has a new look and feel from past semesters.
 See the video tutorial or written instructions on our Registration Information page.

 Registration Personal Identification Numbers (PIN)

 All degree-seeking undergraduate students will need to obtain a registration personal identification number (PIN) from their faculty advisor or Highlander Success Center advisor.
 A registration PIN is needed in order to register for classes.

 ***Graduate Students do not need a registration PIN to register for classes.